pyhoon/myinvois-b4x-sdk/README.md

 See `B4XMainPage.bas:CreateDocument` for a complete document setup with supplier, customer, delivery, payment, tax, and line items.

+## Server app

+The `server/` project runs as an HTTP server.
+Browse to `http://127.0.0.1:8080` to generate sample invoices.
+It demonstrates the full e-invoice signing pipeline (canonicalization, digest, certificate handling, SHA-256 signing).
+The `MyInvoisUtils`-dependent code is wrapped in conditional compilation (`#If MYINVOISUTILS`) and activated by building with the `MyInvoisUtils` build configuration.

 ## Note on MyInvoisUtils

-This library does not include `MyInvoisUtils.bas` — a separate utility class intended for certificate handling, SHA-256 signing, canonicalization, base64 encoding, and linearization.
-This class depends on some libraries such as JavaObject and Encryption which only supported on B4A and B4J but not for B4i.
-Some public methods on `MyInvois` (e.g., `GetValue`, `GetValue2`, `GetValues`) are exposed as helpers for `MyInvoisUtils` and similar consumers.
+`MyInvoisUtils.bas` is maintained separately — a companion utility for certificate handling, SHA-256 signing, canonicalization, base64 encoding, and linearization.
+It depends on `JavaObject` and `Encryption` libraries (B4A/B4J only, not B4i).
+Internal helpers (`GetValue`, `GetValue2`, `GetValue3`, `GetValues`) on `MyInvois` are `Private` and consumed exclusively by the class itself.

 ## Dependencies